tiktok/sparo/build-tests/sparo-real-repo-test/README.md

 # sparo-real-repo-test

-Building this project tests sparo command outputs with a real GitHub repo
+Building this project tests sparo command outputs with a real GitHub repo, which is the "build-test" branch of "sparo" itself.

 # Details